jon-r/cv/README.md

 <section class="about">

 Accomplished and enthusiastic software engineer with over ten years of hands-on development experience.
 As a self-taught developer, I am proactive, adaptable and always ready to learn.

-My experience includes contributing to a variety of commercial applications; from bespoke internal dashboards to full enterprise platforms that served hundreds of thousands of active customers.
+My experience includes contributing to a variety of commercial applications; from bespoke internal dashboards to full enterprise platforms that serve hundreds of thousands of active customers.

-Most recently my work has included being the tech lead for mixed discipline teams.
-I’ve enjoyed both the challenge of handling multiple tech operations as well as the mentoring of my junior colleagues.
-Positive and social team culture is important to me, I like to be in office where possible and I enjoy taking part in socials.
+My most recent roles have included being the tech lead for mixed discipline teams.
+I have enjoyed both the challenge of handling multiple tech operations as well as the mentoring of junior colleagues.
+I like to lead by example and create a productive office environment.

 </section>